 The American Board of Criminalistics (ABC) offers professional credentialing in criminalistics with a specialization in molecular biology.
 To qualify, an aspiring DNA analyst must have a bachelor’s degree, at least two years of experience, and a passing score on an examination.
 To discover in-depth how to join this subfield of forensic evidence, please visit the DNA analyst career page.

 Similar to the opportunities available through other branches of forensics, there are crime labs across the country which employ DNA experts.
 In fact, the Association of Forensic DNA Analysts and Administrators (AFDAA July 2016) posted openings in this field at the Alameda County Sheriff’s Office, the County of Los Angeles, the City of Fort Worth Police Department, and the State of New Mexico, to name a few.
-Furthermore, Harvard’s John F. Kennedy School of Justice provides an interactive map and lists contact information for of all of the main DNA testing centers in the country, an excellent resource for people in this career.
-Finally, as with other forensic evidence subfields, the FBI boasts a specialized, state-of-the-art DNA Casework Unit, employing forensic examiners to identify body fluid stains and analyze DNA.
+Furthermore, as with other forensic evidence subfields, the FBI boasts a specialized, state-of-the-art DNA Casework Unit, employing forensic examiners to identify body fluid stains and analyze DNA.

 While this guide focuses exclusively on trace evidence, ballistics, toxicology, and DNA, there is a range of forensic evidence subfields.
 To learn more about any of these areas, please visit the pages below: